mkt883/theShopMediaProj/README.md

 # theShopMediaProj
-This is my university final project investigating dark patterns and deceptive UI design
+This is my university final project investigating dark patterns and deceptive UI design.

+It's a creative digital experience which I hope is enjoyable and spreads awareness about dark patterns.

 ## Research resources and links: